impress-org/givewp/tests/unit/README.md

 Sample usage: `$ tests/bin/install.sh give_tests root root`

+If you need to use a socket for your database, then your host will be colon-delimited: `localhost:/path/to/socket`

 Note: Running the installer a second time will not update the WordPress configuration.
 Instead, when making changes to the database and/or database user these values will need to be updated directly in `tmp/wordpress-tests-lib/wp-tests-config.php` (or the relative file on your operating system).

 **Important**: The `<db-name>` database will be created if it doesn't exist and all data will be removed during testing.